devanjanmishra/Canonicalization-via-Ollama-LLMs/README.md

-# 🧠 Review Understanding Pipeline
+# 🧠 Text Quantization,NER,Standardization Pipeline

 This repository implements a multi-step NLP pipeline for understanding and structuring customer reviews.
 The goal is to move from **raw text** to **structured insights** through sentiment analysis, keyphrase extraction, and label standardization.
 The entire workflow is carried out using Qwen3 LLM via Ollama, enabling tool call, ensuring structured output at the end.